42dantonik/companion/README.md

 ## Structure
 main.main is the entry point.
 It creates the MainWindow class.
-This
+This creates the navbar widget and the main widget.